sspsec/sspsec/README.md

 ## **☕ About me**
 <a href="https://github.com/sspsec"><img align="left" width="100" src="./images/mahiro_switch.png"></a>
-<p>I'm a pentester, and my hobbies include playing games, watching anime, reading manga, listening to music, and sometimes tinkering with random stuff like coding.</p>
+<p>I'm a pentester, and my hobbies include playing games, watching anime, reading manga,<br> listening to music, and sometimes tinkering with random stuff like coding.</p>
 <br><br>

 ## **💻 Experience**
 <a href="https://github.com/sspsec"><img align="right" width="100" src="./images/mahiro_cry.png"></a>
 I am currently doing SOC related work.
-Five years of College have passed, and I am still learning.
-I don't have anything special, but I hope to be able to change that in the future.
+Five years of College have passed, and I am still learning. <br>I don't have anything special, but I hope to be able to change that in the future.

 ## **📊 Github Stats**